Integrity * Objectivity * Confidentiality * Competence

 In order to meet the responsibilities and objectives as set forth in the Audit Charter, it is necessary for the Office of Internal Audit to perform reviews and audits of varying types and scopes depending on the circumstances and requests from management.

-Each fiscal year an annual audit plan is developed and submitted to the Chancellor and Audit Committee for review and approval.
+Each fiscal year an annual audit plan is developed and submitted to the Chancellor and Board of Trustees Audit Committee for review and approval.
 The audit plan is based on a risk assessment methodology, as well as requests from management.
-Audit services can be requested by members of the university community through memos or e-mail.
+Audit services can be requested by members of the University community through memos or e-mail.

 Operational audits review the effectiveness and efficiency of operational units within the University.
 Effectiveness measures how successfully an organization achieves its goals and objectives.
 Efficiency measures how well an entity uses its resources to achieve its goals.

-Compliance audits measure the University's compliance with specific established University, Federal, or State laws, regulations, and/or policies, such as Travel guidelines, HIPAA, FERPA, etc.
+Compliance audits measure the University's compliance with specific established University, Federal, or State laws, regulations, and/or policies, such as travel guidelines, HIPAA, FERPA, etc. An institution of the size and breadth of East Carolina University has many requirements with which we must comply.

 In addition to "traditional" IT audits, our office provides computer forensic services to the University, in response to computer security incidents, legal requests, and other business needs, using the most current forensic tools available.